Siorn/Tesi/README.md

 # TesiPlayer
-Player musicale per android e pc
+Music player for android and pc